qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 - To protect from gap risks,  we tested going LONG on 10 Delta CE if PSAR is above Underlying or PE if PSAR is Below Underlying.
 - To maintain Short upside, short position sizing was increased by a multiple.
 This multiple was calculated by = (Short_Premium + Long_Premium)/ Short_Premium
 - Long position sizing will be the same as original short position size or (Short_premium/Multiple).
+- An average multiple of 1.2 was used.
 - This did not add any value.

 ## Position Sizing -
 ### 1. Minimum Premium